Bjornton/project1_grph_DictionarySite/README.md

-    THEN I am given information for the word that I have searched WHEN I am presented with the information of the word THEN I am given the same definition and image columns as the random word function WHEN I click on the search bar again
+    THEN I am given information for the word that I have searched WHEN I am presented with the information of the word THEN I am given the same definition and image columns as the random word function WHEN I look below the search bar
-    THEN I am presented with all of my past searches WHEN I click on one of the previously searched word THEN I can have the website re-search that term
+    THEN I am presented with my previous search
+    WHEN I click on my previously searched word
+    THEN I can have the website re-search that term